Hcpty/Building/Java/README.md

 # Java

-This type of instance is used to run Java or Java programming programs.
+This type of instance is used to run Java or Java programming tools.